nihalchandra011/CS474_OOLE/README.md

   - This expression gets in all the methods and variables of the superclass into the subclass.
   - Prevents Multiple Inheritance.

+- **AbstractClassDef(abstractClassName: String, abstractClassContents: Operations)**<br>
+  - This construct defines an abstract class.
+  - It should contain atleast 1 abstract method.
+(Will give an error message otherwise)
+  - In this construct, it is only created and the corresponding mappings are added.
+  - Returns the Class -> Method mappings after definition.

+- **AbstractMethod(methodName: String)**<br>
+  - Since it is abstract, its definition is not given.
+  - In this construct, only its mappings are added and returned.

+- **InterfaceDecl(interfaceName: String, abstractMethods: Operations)**<br>
+  - An interface is created with the name 'interfaceName'.
+  - It contains only abstract method.
+  - The default method has not been implemented.
+  - The abstract methods are defined when this interface is implemented.
+  - Returns mapping of interface to abstract methods.

+- **Implements(subClassName: String, interfaceName: String)**<br>
+  - The class 'subClassName' implemnts the 'interfaceName' interface.
+  - The parameters represent the following: subClassName - class, abstract class or interface | interfaceName: Interface
+  - Can implement multiple interfaces.

 **Testing**<br>
 Using IntelliJ:
 The tests are present under ```src/test/scala/SetTesting.scala``` and ```src/test/scala/SetTesting2.scala```.
 Right-click and run the programs to check the test cases.